Which birds migrate?

 Not all birds migrate.
 A few, such as partridges, never move more than a kilometre or so from where they were born.
 These are called sedentary birds.
-But they are in the minority.
-Most birds will migrate.

 The most famous are long distance migrants, such as swallows, which breed in Europe and spend the winter in Africa.
 But you might be surprised to learn how many others are at it too.
 Even the blackbirds in your garden in January could well be winter visitors from Eastern Europe.

 At least 4,000 species of bird are regular migrants.
 That’s about 40 per cent of the world’s total.
 But some parts of the world have a higher proportion of migrants than others.